eGovStack/core-services/chatbot/README.md

     | `media_data`                              | Media data if media type other than text

 ### Kafka Consumers
+- update-pgr-service : chatbot listens on this topic to listen for updates on PGR records and then to send notifications to user.

-- The service uses consumers for only internal proessing.
-It does not have any consumer to interact with other services.
+- The service uses consumers for internal proessing also between different stages.

 ### Kafka Producers
+- send-message-localized : chatbot sends data to this topic for telemetry indexing and for internal processing.

-- The service uses producers for only internal proessing.
-It does not have any producer to interact with other services.
+- The service uses procuers for internal proessing also between different stages.